Chart Color Schemes

 Rouse Hill - Beaumont Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rouse Hill-Beumont Hills has a high cultural diversity, with 36.4% of its population speaking a language other than English at home and 40.1% born overseas.
-Christianity is the main religion in Rouse Hill-Beumont Hills, comprising 56.9% of the population.
-Hinduism is overrepresented compared to Greater Sydney, making up 7.2%.
+Rouse Hill-Beumont Hills has a high level of cultural diversity, with 36.4% of its population speaking a language other than English at home and 40.1% born overseas.
+Christianity is the predominant religion in Rouse Hill-Beumont Hills, comprising 56.9% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 7.2% versus 8.5%.

 Frequently Asked Questions - Diversity